 IPTV Live Video Encoding & Streaming with Intel iGPU and Arc GPU

 Intel HD Graphics Intel QSV (Quick Sync Video) is a hardware-accelerated video encoding and decoding technology integrated into Intel HD graphics cards.
-It enables fast, efficient video transcoding by offloading video processing tasks from the CPU to a dedicated on-chip video engine, significantly reducing power consupmption and processing time.
+It enables fast, efficient video transcoding by offloading video processing tasks from the CPU to a dedicated on-chip video engine, significantly reducing power consumption and processing time.

 Visit Intel Product Specifications to find out if your processor is capable of Quick Sync Video.